kristelmascarinas53-ai/Mascarinas_Kristel_shopping-cart-activity/README.md

 AI Assistance in Debugging and Logic Fixes

-AI was used to analyze and correct errors in my program logic, especially in the following areas:
+AI was used to analyze and correct errors in my program logic

-1. Checkout and Receipt Generation
-I needed guidance in properly structuring checkout flow and generating receipts.

-Example prompts:
+prompts:
 - "where should I place receipt generation in console program flow"
 - "how to compute total, discount, and change"
 - "how to make sure checkout runs before clearing cart"

-5. Program Flow and Menu Navigation
-I also struggled with menu transitions and program repetition issues.

-Example prompts:
 - "why does my console program keep repeating menu after action"
 - "how to properly structure nested menus in c#"
 - "how to return to main menu without breaking program flow"

-6. Input Validation and Error Handling
-AI helped me improve user input handling to avoid crashes and invalid entries.

-Example prompts:
 - "how to use tryparse in c# to avoid input errors"
 - "how to validate user input in console application"
 - "how to prevent program crash from invalid input"